eth-cscs/sarus/doc/install/installation.rst

 For the full details about configuration options and the structure of *sarus.json* please consult the :doc:`/config/configuration_reference`.

+* **securityChecks:** enable runtime security checks (root ownership of files, etc.).
+  Disabling this may be convenient when rapidly iterating over test and development installations.
+It is strongly recommended to keep these checks enabled for production deployments
 * **OCIBundleDir:** the absolute path to where Sarus will create the OCI bundle for the container.
 This directory must satisfy the :ref:`security requirements <requirements-permissions-security>` for critical files and